turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 **User Story:** As a user, I can fill out the `email` and `password` inputs and click the Submit button and be directed to a different URL.

-* This builds off of what we have done previously, however we now want to test that the we log in successfully and visit the new url `http://localhost:3000/dashboard`.
+* This builds off of what we have done previously, however we now want to test that when we log in successfully and visit the new url `http://localhost:3000/dashboard`.
 It's okay if the page doesn't display all of the data on the next page, just assert that the url has updated.

 <section class="note">
 ### Note